Kate Snow

 Kate Snow (born June 10, 1969) is an American television journalist for NBC News, serving as Senior National Correspondent to various NBC platforms, including Today, NBC Nightly News, Dateline NBC, and MSNBC.
-Snow also anchors the Sunday edition of NBC Nightly News, and frequently substitutes for the weekday and Saturday broadcast.
-Snow also previously hosted MSNBC Live.
+Snow also anchors NBC News Daily, and frequently substitutes for the weekday and weekend broadcast.
+Snow also previously hosted MSNBC Live and anchored the Sunday edition of NBC Nightly News.

 Before joining NBC News in 2010, she was a co-anchor for the weekend edition of Good Morning America on ABC from 2004 to 2010.
 Snow had also appeared on its weekday edition and World News as a fill-in anchor and correspondent.
 She was also a correspondent for the now-canceled NBC newsmagazine Rock Center with Brian Williams.

 Early life and education

 Snow was born June 10, 1969, in Bangor, Maine, and moved with her family to Burnt Hills, New York, when she was six months old.
+She is a daughter of Dean Snow.
 She is a 1987 graduate of Burnt Hills-Ballston Lake High School.
 She graduated from Cornell University, and holds a master's in foreign service from Georgetown University.